 This is your chance to meet face-to-face with lawmakers to discuss what’s important for immigrants and refugees in your community.
-Click here to register!
+RSVP today!

 Our elected officials hear all kinds of stories about immigrants and refugees.
 They hear from national anti-immigration organizations, they hear from reporters on cable news, they hear from politicians in other states, but now, more than ever, your senators and representatives need to hear from YOU!

 We will provide all the materials you need, teach you how to get a meeting with legislators, how to talk about legislation, and provide a brief orientation to the Capitol.
 Carpools will be organized from different parts of the state.
 A bag lunch will also be provided.

 As politicians in Missouri and around the country seek to turn away refugee families seeking a new life in the U.S., MIRA stands with Gov. Nixon and others who are refusing to discriminate against refugees.
 Add your voice to those standing up to make Missouri a safe and welcoming place!

 For individuals: Click Here to send an email to your state legislators telling them to do the right thing and welcome refugees from Syria and elsewhere.

 For organizations and congregations: Click Here to list your organization or faith community as a supporter of safety and inclusion for refugee families.

 As politicians around the country call for a halt to resettling Syrian refugees in the U.S., Missouri Immigrant and Refugee Advocates supports Gov. Nixon in his refusal to discriminate against refugee families.
 At a time when hundreds of thousands of refugees are fleeing mortal danger it is imperative that our communities rise to the call to make our state a welcoming refuge for individuals and families seeking a new start in a safe place.